DAEN-Team-1/Final/README.md

     - geopandas (v0.11.0) - https://geopandas.org/en/stable/
     - xgboost (v1.6.1) - https://xgboost.readthedocs.io/en/stable/

-2. Notebook Description and Run Order
+2. Notebook Descriptions and Run Order (SRC Folder)
-    1. DataProcessing.ipynb -
+    1. DataProcessing.ipynb - reads in original source files and cleans the columns needed for the model.
+Also saves the resulting dataframe as a pickle (.pkl) file.
-    2. AddTopics.ipynb -
+    2. AddTopics.ipynb - reads in the .pkl file from the processing step creates a topic model for all NOTAM text.
+Topic analysis using pyLDAvis as well as word clouds is also included.
+All topic predictions are added to the dataframe and saed as a .pkl file.
-    3. DataGenerator.ipynb -
+    3. DataGenerator.ipynb - read in .pkl file and uses vaious facet filters to generate a new test dataset used in the classification NLP models.
+This dataset is used to augment the given matched dataset from the FAA.
+New dataset is saved as .csv file.
-    4. NLP_Predictions(TFIDF).ipynb -
+    4. NLP_ModelCompare.ipynb - reads in FAA matched dataset as well as the handmade dataset and creates several classification models using the datasets.
+Notebook also contains our model analysis, namely cross validation accuracy plots, recever operating curves (ROC), and Area Under the Curve (AUC).
+Model predictions are then added to the dataframe and saved in .pkl file.
-    5. DataFiltering-NoKeywords -
+    5. DataFiltering-NoKeywords - performs facet serach for matches using no keywords.
+Also shows matchings analysis based on FAA matched set.
-    6. DataFiltering-WithKeywords -
+    6. DataFiltering-WithKeywords - performs facet serach for matches using keywords.
+Also shows matchings analysis based on FAA matched set.
-    7. PlotLaunch.ipynb -
+    7. PlotLaunch.ipynb - reads in macthed results and allows user to plot any lanuch results and associated NOTAM polygons.

-3. Exploratory Data Analysis
+3. Notebook Descriptions and Run Order (EDA Folder)
     1. eda_basic_all.ipynb - reads original source files (not included here due to size) to do basic EDA
     2. explore_NOTAM_in_pkl.ipynb - reads notam in pkl after topics and augmented text functions complete; performs EDA on this updated data set
     3. file_EDA_NOTAM_before_pkl.py - reads original notam data file and performs EDA, focus on start and stop dates by year